vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   section transitions trim storage before further emission.
 Avoid widening the model or introducing identity reuse merely to remove two counters.

+### Keep MIDI track rendering with its state and output

+- Replaced `RenderTrackState` and 41 free rendering helpers with one internal `MidiTrackRenderer`.
+It retains the output track, MIDI channel, options, and tempo map alongside the existing voice/controller state.
+Helpers become private operations on that renderer; callers supply only changing inputs.
+- One `render` method now owns per-track pitch-range changes, event ordering, and final LFO flushing.
+Sequence-wide lowering, channel assignment, shared timelines, and global metadata remain in `renderMidiSequence`.
+Pure numeric and oscillator helpers remain independent.
+No source-format API changed.
+- Removed 33 production lines and 258 repeated call arguments, with no extra state wrapper or permanent test changes.
+All 41 moved helper bodies were compared after substituting member access and removing the fixed arguments.
+- Validation: warning-free macOS Debug build; all 22 CTest targets pass (10.39 s).
+  Temporary captures of the existing core fixtures produced 262 MIDI files before and after, all byte-identical.
+Probe sources, executables, and the temporary formatter installation were removed.
+- The attempted real-file comparison could not open its five archives because the corpus was unavailable.
+The capture result above covers existing fixtures, not real-file or legacy/value equivalence.

 ## Further investigation

 - Keep test growth proportional to behavioral risk.
 Prefer existing coverage